How can companies build a strong foundation for product innovation through data?

 While there’s no magic formula for unlocking the power of data, a 360-degree approach can help you establish a company culture that prioritizes data in decision-making—helping you answer the ‘how’, ‘what’, ‘who’, and ever-elusive ‘why’ behind your product.

-Below are my rules for data-driven product development, gleaned from years of experience building dozens of digital products for clients at DieProduktMacher.
+Below are my rules for data-driven product innovation, gleaned from years of experience building dozens of digital products for clients at DieProduktMacher.

 ‘What’ you collect matters